 You must be frank about your situation

 Your employer may ask you for information to help them accommodate you.
 For example, they may ask for information about your health, or want to know more about your religious practices.
 Generally, they’ll require enough reliable information to confirm you have a real need for accommodation.
-For example, you may have to provide a medical report that speaks to your limitations.
+For example, you may have to provide a medical report that speaks to your restrictions and limitations.

 Some types of information you don’t have to share with your employer